X2Engine/X2CRM/README.txt

 --WARNING--

-X2CRM 1.2.1 Changelog
+X2CRM 1.2.2 Changelog
-- Added Contact Lists
-	- Users can now create custom static or dynamic lists
-- Tons of bug fixes, particularly related to broken links
-- Users, Workflow and Groups are now standard modules (structural change)
-- Calendar can now integrate with Google calendar
+- Added View Relationships: you can now see everything linked to a given record
+- Numerous bug fixes
+- Enhanced custom lead routing rules

-Welcome to X2CRM v1.2.1!
+Welcome to X2CRM v1.2.2!
 X2CRM is a next-generation, open source social sales application for small and medium sized businesses.

 X2CRM was designed to streamline contact and sales actions into one compact blog-style user interface.
 Add to this contact and colleague social feeds and sales representatives become smarter and more effective resulting in increased sales and higher customer satisfaction.